 Just as the SSPX had strived to continue professing their belief in traditions, despite the suppression of the Vatican, the symbolism of martyrdom and great sacrifice for one’s faith are noticeable with some of the santos that are stationed around the church.
 Among these is the icon of Santa Philomena (291-304 AD), the early Greek Christian martyr and patron saint of youth, and the municipalities of Sibonga in Cebu and Pulupandan in Negros Occidental.
 Another image is that of Santa Teresa de Ávila (born Teresa Sánchez de Cepeda y Ahumada, 1515-1582), the Spanish Carmelite mystic and theologian; who is the patron saint of people ridiculed for their piety, as well as the City of Talisay City, in Cebu.
 Then there is Santa Rita de Cascia (born Margherita Lotti, 1381-1457), the Italian Augustinian stigmata bearer, who breaking away from an abusive marriage to join the order has made her the patron saint of married women.
 And finally there is San Giuseppe da Cupertino (Giuseppe Maria Desa, 1603-1663), Italian Franciscan mystic and patron saint of aviators and students, who was persecuted during the Inquisition for his mystical experiences were suspected as acts of witchcraft.

-The separation of SSPX from the Vatican is also reflected in some of the icons in the church, such as the image of St. Bernard of Clairvaux (1090-1153), the French Benedictine priest whose teachings lead to the formation of the Order of Cistercians, and who also held an important role in the 1130 schism of the Church between Pope Innocent II and Antipope Anacletus II.
+The separation of SSPX from the Vatican is also reflected in some of the icons in the church, such as the image of St. Benedict of Nursia (480-547 AD), the Italian founder of the Benedictine Order.
 Another saint embroiled in Church separation is San Vincente Ferrer (1350-1419), the Spanish Dominican patron saint of construction workers, who was integral in the Western Schism (1378–1418) between Clement VII in Avignon in France and Pope Urban VI in Rome.
 And finally there is the visage of San Juan de la Cruz (Juan de Yepes y Álvarez 1541-1591), the Spanish Carmelite doctor of the church and patron saint of mystical theology, who was active in the Counter –Reformation against the Protestant churches breaking from the Catholic faith.

 There are also the santos that the SSPX look up to protect and guide them in their missions, especially to the Archangel, San Miguel (Saint Michael), the guardian of the Catholic Church.
 The next would be the image of Our Lady of Mount Carmel, patroness of the Carmelite Order in the Holy Land, whose apparition in July 16, 1251, inspired the missionaries and crusaders to continue to repel the Moorish invaders of the Holy Land.
 And then there is Our Lady of Perpetual Help, the miraculous 15th century Byzantine icon at the Chiesa di Sant’Alfonso di Liguori all’Esquilino in Rome, to whom many Filipinos are devotees, especially at the National Shrine of Our Mother of Perpetual Help in Baclaran Parañaque City.